US Fulbright Logo

 The Ecuadorian economy is dollarized, which makes it one of the more stable economies of the region.
 The inflation rate is low.
 The cost of living is a bit higher in cities like Quito and Cuenca.
 Costs are reduced in provinces of the central and southern highland region and in rural areas.

-The climate is pleasant most of the year and we do not get extreme temperatures.
+The climate is pleasant most of the year, and we do not experience extreme temperatures.
 In the highland region, temperatures are about 41° to 75° Farenheit.
 The Amazon region is humid and the average temperature is 82° Farenheit.

 Eligibility